Apple Picking and Pumpkin Patches

 DePaul’s is your one-stop shop for all things fall.
 Come for the pumpkins, gourds, sunflowers and wreaths; stay for the apple cider doughnuts and autumnal sweets. // 2599 Chain Bridge Road, Vienna

 If you’re short on pumpkins, gourds or baked goods, pick some up at this church.
+This year, all visitors will need to wear face coverings.
 All proceeds benefit area charities. // 3606 Seminary Road, Alexandria

-Not only can you buy pumpkins, produce and mums at the market, but you can also make a morning/afternoon of it at the Pumpkin Hill play yard, where there are crawling tubes, lots of hay and great spaces for photo-ops. // 7301 Beulah St., Alexandria
+Not only can you buy pumpkins, produce and mums at the market, but you can also make a morning/afternoon of it at the Pumpkin Hill play yard, where there are crawling tubes, lots of hay and great spaces for photo-ops.
+No reservations required, but the number of shoppers will be limited. // 7301 Beulah St., Alexandria

 Whitehall Farms Fall Fun Days